CS-433/ml-project-1-zml/README.md

 To successfully run this project, modules including `numpy`, `matplotlib` and `csv` are required.
 And training and test file should be placed into `resources` folder with name `train.csv` and `test.csv`

+ One can find in our project report the full description of the project.
+In addition to the report, we provide several notebooks that go even further in data analyses (to which we refer to the conclusions made in our report) and plot visualization of feature distributions, outliers, correlation, etc.

 ## Project Outline

  The purpose of this project is to implement basic Machine learning models